GerHobbelt/HTMLawed/htmLawed_README.txt

   `Version number - Release date.
 Notes`

+  1.1.10 - 22 October 2011.
+Fix for a bug in the 'tidy' functionality that caused the entire input to be replaced with a single space; new parameter, '$config["direct_list_nest"]' to allow direct descendance of a list in a list

   1.1.9.5 - 6 July 2011.
-Minor correction of a rule for nesting of 'li' within 'dir'.
+Minor correction of a rule for nesting of 'li' within 'dir'

   1.1.9.4 - 3 July 2010.
 Parameter 'schemes' now accepts '!' so any URL, even a local one, can be `denied`.
 An issue in which a second URL value in 'style' properties was not checked was fixed.